akumarb2010/creditcard-customer-churn-prediction/README.md

 - Also provide business insights regarding why customers are churning, so that banks can plan for required steps

-For more details regarding model tuning and evaluations, please refer [modeling notebook](creditcard-customer-churn-prediction-modeling-v5.ipynb)
+For more details regarding model tuning and evaluations, please refer [modeling notebook](notebooks/creditcard-customer-churn-prediction-modeling-v5.ipynb)

-## 6. Model Evaluation
+## 6. Model Evaluation:
 -----

 As mentioned in above section, the model selection criteria is to select the model with high `recall`.
 Based on below classification models performance results, finalized LGBM model for Credit Card Customer Churn prediction use case

 ### Model Evaluation Results